 Our staff participate in charity runs and hold regular charity drives for a wide variety of charities.
 Once a year Dobson Mitchell Allport holds a significant charity drive as fundraising for the City to Surf fun run in Sydney, this year raising significant funds for the Taronga Zoo’s drive to save the critically endangered Sumatran Tiger.
 For many years our staff have participated in regular charity events including Australia’s Biggest Morning Tea and Daffodil Day for the Cancer Council, Footy Colours Day for the Fight Council Foundation, the annual Christmas drive for the Salvation Army.
 Our staff regularly organise morning teas and charity runs to raise money for diverse charities including the RSPCA, Cerebal Palsy, White Lion and many others.

 Our lawyers are actively involved in volunteering their time and expertise within the Tasmanian community.
 Our lawyers contribute to the community through pro bono legal work, both within the firm and externally through the Hobart Legal Clinic and Refugee Legal Clinic.
 Many of our lawyers are members of professional committees and organisations.
-For instance, in 2017 one of our family law practitioners, Associate Amelia Higgs was jointly awarded Tasmanian Young Lawyer of the Year for her work on the Law Society of Tasmania’s Young Lawyers Committee.
+For instance, in 2017 one of our family law practitioners, Senior Associate Amelia Higgs was jointly awarded Tasmanian Young Lawyer of the Year for her work on the Law Society of Tasmania’s Young Lawyers Committee.
 Others serve Boards and Committees of charitable or community organisations.
-Commercial Litigation Senior Associate, Ekaterina Skalidis is but an example of this, sitting as a Director of both the Board of Anglicare and the Tasmanian Football Federation.
+Commercial Litigation Principal, Ekaterina Skalidis is but an example of this, sitting as a Director of both the Board of Anglicare and the Tasmanian Football Federation.